DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/BatchUpdateRequest/description.md

 If data is stored on a server, our DataGrid sends multiple requests to save edited objects - one request per object (this is because most servers only process one edit operation at a time).
 If your server supports batch update, you can configure the DataGrid to save all changes with a single request.

 To incorporate this functionality into your web app, implement the DataGrid's [onSaving](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onSaving) function.
 This function accepts an `e` object that contains fields used for batch update.
-The following is a summary of the steps you must follow to enable batch update:
+The following is a summary of the steps you must follow to enable batch update if your data is stored on the server:

 1. **Disable default save logic**
 Set the `e.cancel` field to `true`.